History of Újpest FC: 1960s

 Újpest entered the Inter-Cities Fairs Cup 1968-69 season.
 In the first round, Újpest walkovered US Luxembourg.
 In the second round, Újpest beat Aris Thessaloniki FC 2–1 at the Kleanthis Vikelidis Stadium, Thessaloniki, Greece.
 In the second leg, Újpest won 9–1 at the Megyeri úti Stadium and qualified for the third round.
 In the third round Újpest beat Legia Warsaw 1–0 at the Polish Army Stadium, Warsaw, Poland.
 In the second leg, Újpest drew with Legia Warsaw (2–2).
 In the quarter-finals, Újpest beat Leeds United F.C.
 1–0 at the Elland Road, Leeds, England.
 In the second leg, Újpest won 2–0 and qualified for the semi-finals on 3–0 aggregate.
 In the semi-finals, Újpest beat Göztepe A.Ş.
-4–1 at the Izmir Atatürk Stadi, Izmir, Turkey.
+4–1 at the İzmir Atatürk Stadium, İzmir, Turkey.

 Újpest won the 1969 season of the Hungarian Cup by beating Budapest Honvéd FC 3–2 in the final.
 Therefore, Újpest were eligible to enter the Inter-Cities Fairs Cup 1969-70 season.
 In the first leg Újpest lost 2–1 to FK Partizan in Belgrade, Yugoslavia.
 The second leg was won by Újpest 2–0 at the Megyeri úti Stadium.
 In the second round, Újpest lost 5–2 to Club Brugge KV in Bruges, Belgium.
 The second leg was won by Újpest 3–0 which meant the qualification for the third round on away goals rule.
 In the third round, Újpest lost 1–0 to FC Carl Zeiss Jena at the Ernst-Abbe-Sportfeld, in Jena, East Germany.
 The second leg was also won by FC Carl Zeiss Jena (3–0) which resulted the farewell of Újpest.